 Tallinn old-growth forest trail - an educational trail to introduce woodland key habitats in Estonia

-This project is implemented by the Estonian Fund for Nature in cooperation with the Estonian Naturalists Society at the Estonian Academy of Sciences from November 2023 to October 2024.
+This project was implemented by the Estonian Fund for Nature in cooperation with the Estonian Naturalists Society at the Estonian Academy of Sciences from November 2023 to October 2024.

 Challenge